 We will always want to be an inclusive profession, with different ways to enter the profession different ways to progress within it.

-We are proud that we now have over 1,000 graduates of our own fundraising qualifications alongside over 1,000 who hold fundraising qualifications from other academic institutions such as the Open University or Cass Business School.
+We are proud that we now have over 1,000 graduates of our own professional fundraising qualifications alongside over 1,000 who hold fundraising qualifications from other academic institutions such as the Open University or Cass Business School.

 At the same time we understand that many people get their learning through training courses, conferences, from their peers, from taking on additional voluntary governance roles, and from the pure experience of what works and doesn’t work as they progress through their careers.
 We will continue to want to recognise this as a chartered body.